samerosenberg/Website2.0/README.md

 # My Website 2.0

-Welcome to my protfolio website's repository!
+Welcome to my portfolio website's repository!
 This is my newest attempt at creating a website portfolio to highlight who I am!

 Check out the website at [samrosenberg.io](https://samrosenberg.io/)!